montagejs/montagejs.org/docs/extending-components.md

 </html>
 ```

-### Extending the Toggle component by only changing some of its logic
+### Extending the Toggle component by changing some of its logic

 ```js
 //my-toggle.js